Escaping from an attractor: Importance sampling and rest points I: The nonlinear one-dimensional problem

 The proof of this lemma follows by straightforward integration of $r(\varepsilon,\hat{x},M,t)$.
 Moreover, we note that

 and that the definition of $z=\hat{x}(c/M\bar{\sigma}^{2})^{1/2}/2$ implies

-\begin{rem} \emph{The following three lemmas are analogous to Lemmas \ref{L:Region_0_y} -\ref{L:Region_y_hatx} from the linear case.
-The important difference between the nonlinear and the linear case is that the statements involve approximation errors and the statements hold if one confines the linearized dynamics to a small neighborhood of the equilibrium point as dictated by the sizes of $t^{\ast}$ and $M$, or equivalently by $t^{\ast}$ and $z$.
-Due to the natural scaling of $M$ in terms of $\varepsilon$ as indicated in Subsection \ref{S:SimulationResultsLinearProblem}, as $\varepsilon$ gets smaller, $z$ will get smaller and be confined to a sufficiently small region that the statements of the lemmas are valid.
-However, the lemmas below are stated for $z$ sufficiently small, without referencing to the natural scaling used in the simulation algorithm.} \end{rem}
+\begin{rem} The following three lemmas are analogous to Lemmas \mbox{\ref{L:Region_0_y}--\ref{L:Region_y_hatx}}\footnote{Due to page restrictions of the journal and because of the similarity to the proofs for the linear case, Lemmas \ref{L:Region_0_y_NonLinear}, \ref{L:Region_hatx_A_NonLinear} and \ref{L:Region_y_hatx_NonLinear} are presented here without proof.
+However, complete proofs can be found in the extended version on \arxivurl{arXiv:1303.0450}.} from the linear case.
+The important difference between the nonlinear and the linear case is that the statements involve approximation errors, and the statements hold if one confines the linearized dynamics to a small neighborhood of the equilibrium point as dictated by the sizes of $t^{\ast}$ and $M$, or equivalently by $t^{\ast}$ and $z$.
+Due to the natural scaling of $M$ in terms of $\varepsilon$ as indicated in Section~\ref{S:SimulationResultsLinearProblem}, as $\varepsilon$ gets smaller, $z$~will get smaller and be confined to a sufficiently small region that the statements of the lemmas are valid.
+However, the lemmas below are stated for $z$ sufficiently small, without referencing to the natural scaling used in the simulation algorithm. \end{rem}

-\begin{lemma} Assume that $(t,x)\in\lbrack0,T-t^{\ast} ]\times\lbrack0,z]$, $\delta\geq\varepsilon$ and $\eta\leq1/2$.
-Then, for sufficiently small $z$ we have up to an exponentially negligible term
+\begin{lemma} Assume that $(t,x)\in [0,T-t^{\ast}]\times[0,z]$, $\delta\geq\varepsilon$ and $\eta\leq1/2$.
+Then, for sufficiently small $z$, we have up to an exponentially negligible term

 \end{lemma}